vdsabev/overstate/README.md

 Merges some data into the store model and calls `update`.
 Functions are proxied to update the state automatically when called.

 ### `store.subscribe`
-`subscribe` is called automatically every time you invoke a model function that returns a non-null value.
+`subscribe` is called automatically every time you invoke a model function that returns (or resolves to) an object.

-The `store.subscribe` function returns an `unsubscribe` function which you can call at any time to remove the subscription.
+The `store.subscribe` function returns an `unsubscribe` function that you can call to remove the subscription.

 Tread lightly when rendering in subscriptions - they're not throttled or rate-limited in any way!